 - Adopting a pro-active approach in approach in preventative work.

-- Having clear polices which are audited and reviewed annually.
+- Having clear polices which are audited and reviewed annually (available on request).

 - Vetting all staff and volunteers.